-DISCLAIMER: Comparitech does not encourage using a VPN to stream content illegally.
+Comparitech does not encourage using a VPN to stream content illegally.
 Please consult local laws before deciding to embark on this route.
 If you have any questions, then it’s best to talk to a lawyer in your country of residence.

 Using a DNS server in Australia

 Your IP address is just one method websites use to determine your actual physical location.
 DNS, or Domain Name System, operates as a hybrid registry where web names (domains) are verified with IP addresses.
 When you try to access content that’s restricted to a certain country or region, the website or app in question will check where the DNS request originates from.
 If there’s a mismatch between your IP address and the DNS request, the website will block you.
-Therefore, it’s important for both of them to appear from the same location.
+Therefore, both of them need to appear from the same location.